TillF/WASA-SED/docs/index.md

 For the calculation the mean subbasin potential evapotranspiration and the mean subbasin potential evapotranspiration are used and the water is applied respectively to the SVC's size within the subbasin.
 This means that this method doesn't reflect the climatic differences between SVC's within one subbasin.
 For more information on this topic read (FIX THIS QUELLE Masterarbeit).
 If the receiver basin is external ("9999") rule option "cwd" can't be chosen.

 *rate*: Columns five to eight in the file `irri.dat` describe which amount of water [m<sup>3</sup>] per timestep should be abstracted from the donor basin (sub_receiver) and be applied as irrigation water in the receiver basin (sub_receiver).
 If the respective rule is "fixed", all 4 values should be identical, if the rule is "seasonal" these four values describe the node points for the calculation of the seasonal irrigation amounts in combination with the days described in `irri_seasons.dat`.
-Is the respective rule set to "cwd" the four values describe the crop coefficient,k<sub>crop</sub>, that can be fixed over the whole year (if all four values are equal or the receiver basin is missing in the file `irri_seasons.dat`) or seasonally calculated (if the four values are different and the receiver basin is contained in the file `irri_seasons.dat`).
-If there's more than one type of crop cultivated on the irrigated areas, this crop coefficient (k<sub>crop</sub>) should be the average crop coefficient for all the cultivated crops.
+Is the respective rule set to "cwd" the four values describe the crop coefficient, k<sub>crop</sub>, that can be fixed over the whole year (if all four values are equal or the receiver basin is missing in the file `irri_seasons.dat`) or seasonally calculated (if the four values are different and the receiver basin is contained in the file `irri_seasons.dat`).
+If there's more than one type of crop cultivated on the irrigated areas, the crop coefficient (k<sub>crop</sub>) should be the average crop coefficient of all the cultivated crops in the subbasin.
 If the demand rate can not be satisfied by the source in the donor basin all the available water there will be used and split respectively to the demands to this source.

 Example: